 iv) Have all due annuity fees duly paid;

 v) Not have the regular examination in course;

 vi) Not have been accepted in any fast-track examination program;

 vii) Not be involved in a lawsuit in Brazil; and

-viii) Not be a division application, except when the division occurs from the original application an due to the allegation of lack of unity of invention.
+viii) Not be divided, except when the division occurs from the original application and due to the allegation of lack of unity of invention.

 The participation of the application in the BRPTO-EPO PPH Pilot Program shall be requested by any or all the applicants via a specific electronic form.
 Amongst other documents requested by Rule #202/2017, the applicant must submit, together with the request (1) documents proving that the application meets the requirements; (2) a table including the correspondences between the BR application claims and the EP allowed claims and (3) a copy of non-patentary prior art documents.